joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 5. When the upload is finished, activate the plugin via the prompt.
 A message will show confirming a successful activation.

 == Changelog ==

+= Version 2.2.6 =
+* Apr 24, 2019
+* Bug fix: Category Links incorrectly appear in Links to Legal Pages kit

+= Version 2.2.5 =
+* Apr 9, 2019
+* Bug fix: Legal Page won't appear under the Category page
+* Bug fix: Deleting plugin via WP Dashboard > Plugins can return "Internal Server Error" on some hosts
+* Bug fix: Use the correct response class for "Too Many Requests" use case
+* Bug fix: Fix Settings page where our Countries & States list will return a JS error

 = Version 2.2.4 =
 * Feb 7, 2019